-The difference in budget is partly explained by the fact that Formula One is an international sporting circus that criss-crosses the globe, setting up camp from Baku in Azerbaijan to Yas Marina in Abu Dhabi.
+The differences in the budgets of these two open-wheel motorsport racing series is partly explained by the fact that Formula One is an international circus that criss-crosses the globe, setting up camp from Baku in Azerbaijan to Yas Marina in Abu Dhabi.
 In 2016, 22 cars from 11 teams competed at 21 circuits – a huge logistical feat – with more than 400m fans tuning in to watch the show.

-While the cars in the two open wheel racing series look almost the same, any similarity is skin deep; below their gleaming sponsorship liveries they are very different animals – a difference that reveals a huge contrast in the ethos and histories of the two sports.
-The F1® car is bespoke while the IndyCar rival comes off-the-shelf.
+While the cars in the two series look almost the same, any similarity is skin deep; the mission is to go faster but below their gleaming sponsorship liveries they are very different animals – a difference that reveals a huge contrast in the ethos and histories of the two sports.
+The F1 car is bespoke while the IndyCar rival comes off-the-shelf.

 Formula One, which began in 1950 with car manufacturers going head-to-head in a series of European races, allows each team to interpret a set of rules and then design the fastest vehicle possible.
 Speed – both on the road and in the development of new design and technology – is everything.

 The cars are in contact with the track using the same Pirelli tyres and some share power units, gearboxes and brakes, but everything else is bespoke to the team.
 In their wind tunnels and Nasa-esque R&D facilities they spend millions to be the best and shave thousandths of a second from lap times.